rusriver/config/README.md

 mutability.
 It has limitations, but if you know what this is about, you'll see them yourself.
 After all, it's open source, if in doubt - just look at the code.

+---
+20240900 Announcement: Further development will be in the /v3 folder, and will not be backward compatible.
+This is production-grade version, but for new projects consider using /v3 instead.

+---

 ## The v2 improvements:

 U*() functions are removed.
 Instead, get-type functions behave this way: